Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         received from the media processing entity, by establishing a new connection and following the preceding requirements including retransmitting
-        the ftyp and moov boxes or the CMAF track header.
+        the ftyp and moov boxes or the CMAF header.
      6. In case the [=live stream event=] is over the ingest source SHALL signal the stop by transmitting an empty [=mfra=] box